esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 - [2.4.3 Focus Order](https://www.w3.org/TR/WCAG22/#focus-order)
 	- You read more about it here: https://www.w3.org/WAI/WCAG22/Understanding/focus-order.html

+#### 🛠️ Solution: Qualify and Quantify an Accessibility Issue
+Marcy highlights the issue of inputs without adjacent labels.
+They just have placeholder text that disappears as you start typing.

 ## Useful resources
 TODO: Add more  useful links.